Evil-Jesus/BearlyIdle/README.md

 # BearlyIdle
-resorce management game with a bear theme.
+Resorce management game with a bear theme.
+The game is intended for Kongregate.